Tim3W4rp/co-na-to-cesi/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Description

+Use controls in the upper right corner to:

+"<" select left team
+"X" mark answer as incorrect
+"Checkmark" add current amount of points to selected team "->" advance to the next round
+">" select right team

 ### `yarn test`